 After starting Get Rich Slowly in 2006, the site grew quickly from a hobby to a business.
 Soon I had repaid over $35,000 in consumer debt and quit my day job to write full time.
 I wrote a book.
 I contributed a column to Entrepreneur magazine.
 I spoke at conferences.

-Kris and I divorced in 2011 but remain on good terms.
+Kris and I divorced in 2012 but remain on good terms.
 I help her with computers, and she gives me canned goods.
-We have lunch together regularly.
-For the past few years, I’ve been dating the delightful Kim Edwards.
+We see each other regularly.
+Since 2012, I’ve been dating the delightful Kim Edwards.
 Her warmth and enthusiasm bring sunshine to even the darkest days.

 I love to learn.
 I love to travel.
 I love to meet new people and hear their stories.